 Some of our management personnel are owners of an independent broker-dealer, Churchill Financial, LLC.
 Roy Cullinan and Brian Cullinan, each minority owners of Cullinan, are passive minority owners of Churchill Financial, LLC.
-Stacy W. Coartney and John J. Hunter, employees of Cullinan, are each minority owners of Churchill Financial LLC, and are licensed as registered representatives of Churchill Financial, LLC is not under common control with Cullinan; however, collectively, Churchill Financial, LLC is entirely owned and managed by individuals associated with Cullinan.
+Stacy W. Coartney, an employee of Cullinan, is a minority owner of Churchill Financial LLC, and is licensed as a registered representative of Churchill Financial, LLC.
+Churchill Financial, LLC is not under common control with Cullinan.